 How is the Job Market for Paralegals in Kentucky?

 In 2017, the Bureau of Labor Statistics reported there were a total of 2,770 paralegals and legal assistants employed throughout the state of Kentucky.
 However, the number of paralegal jobs in Kentucky rose to 3,120 in 2019.
 The job growth in Kentucky mirrors that of the job growth outlook estimated by the BLS at 10% between 2019 and 2029.
 That shows that Kentucky paralegal jobs have a positive growth trajectory as more businesses turn to paraprofessionals to do the work that was previously done by lawyers.
-Many industries are turning to hiring paralegals for their knowledge of law which is perceived as being on par with lawyers.
+Many industries are turning to hire paralegals for their knowledge of the law which is perceived as being on par with lawyers.
 Paralegals do legal research and are familiar with writing legal documents which makes them capable of doing the same work as lawyers do for less money.
 Now many corporations are hiring paralegals directly instead of retaining a law firm to take care of legal matters until absolutely necessary.

-Employment is also dependent upon geographic location and need for legal professionals.
+Employment is also dependent upon geographic location and needs for legal professionals.
 Paralegal jobs in Louisville, Kentucky, are easier to find than in more remote areas of the state.
 The same goes for the average salary: Areas of the state that have lower costs of living and lower demand for paralegals will provide more of a challenge for earning and employment.
 However, the field of law is one that requires specialized knowledge and understanding and a paralegal with some experience will almost always earn a wage that’s higher than average for the area.

 How Much Do Paralegals Make in Kentucky?